ofallonlabs/saeedmirshekari/_src/blog/10-qualities-of-a-great-mentor-what-makes-mentorship-truly-transformational.md

 In a global, remote-first world, cultural competency matters more than ever.
 A mentor who respects diverse backgrounds, neurodivergence, and non-traditional paths fosters more inclusive growth.

-🌍 SEO & Trend Forecast: Search terms like “mentor for women in tech,” “DEI mentorship,” and “career coach for minorities” are surging.
-Platforms that prioritize inclusion outperform in user retention and satisfaction.

 Why it matters:

 * Empowers underrepresented mentees